frankshearar/Home/Converting-Extension-SDKs-into-NuGet-Packages.md

 | TH2 | RS1 |
 | RS1 | RS1 |

-There are 2 ways to specify these constraints in NuGet.

 Currently we only support the vanilla **uap** or the expanded version **uap10.0* for UAP specific libraries.
 For targeting specific versions of the UAP platform, you can specify the TPV in the folder name.